The LulzBot Mini is an open-source desktop 3D printer which is an absolute joy to use on a day-to-day basis. Read our LulzBot Mini review.

 It should be said that the lack of on-board controls on the Lulzbot Mini — and a workflow where it must be constantly tethered to your PC — came as something of a surprise.
 We weren’t sure about this design choice.
 But it turns out that in daily use, having one less step in the 3D printing process makes it less prone to error.

-Something else to consider is the stock size of the nozzle; by opting for 0.5mm over 0.4mm by default, the unit is better for printing big and fast as opposed to small and detailed.
+Something else to consider is the stock size of the nozzle; by opting for 0.5mm over 0.4mm by default, the LulzBot Mini is better for printing big and fast as opposed to small and detailed.
 If you prefer the latter, then you’ll have to switch out the nozzle by yourself.
-And if you’d really prefer on-board controls, then you have the freedom to go ahead and build some!
+And if you’d really prefer on-board controls, then you have the freedom to go ahead and build some using Raspberry Pi and OctoPrint.

 Still with us so far?
 Good.
 Let’s take a deep dive into the nitty gritty, shall we?
 Aleph Objects is a small company based in Colorado, United States.
 Their business is built around the development of open-source hardware for 3D printing, with full support for free and open-source software.